Ebazhanov/linkedin-skill-assessments-quizzes/it-operations/it-operations-quiz.md

 #### Q20.
 What is one difference between a drive and media?

-- [x] The drive is where the data is stored and the media is the data itself.
+- [ ] The drive is where the data is stored and the media is the data itself.
-- [ ] A drive is hardware that reads media.
+- [x] A drive is hardware that reads media.
 - [ ] These are two terms for the same thing: storage.
 - [ ] The terms apply only to removable storage, where the drive is the slot and the media is the thumb drive or media card inserted into the slot.

+[reference](https://en.wikipedia.org/wiki/Disk_storage): a drive is a device capable of interacting with data recorded on a media; this media can be removable or non-removable.

 #### Q21.
 Mass storage inside a desktop computer case is usually found where?